Residency

 Credit Units

-Students take at least 135 total units of coursework to complete the SMACT degree, which includes hours taken for Thesis colloquium, preparation, and tutorial (4.387, 4.388 and 4.389, 9 units each).
+Students take at least 135 total units of coursework to complete the SMACT degree, which includes 96 total units taken for Art, Culture, and Technology Studio & Thesis Colloquium, 21 units of Restricted ACT Electives, 18 units of open electives, and 24 units for 4.THG.
 The 24 units earned for taking 4.THG do not count toward your SMACT degree requirements.

 SMACT coursework requirements

-4.390 Art, Culture and Technology Studio is restricted to SMACT degree students and serves as the core of the curriculum.
+4.390 Art, Culture, and Technology Studio & Thesis Colloquium is restricted to SMACT degree students and serves as the core of the curriculum.
 It is lead by an ACT faculty member and involves the participation of all faculty currently advising SMACT candidates and all SMACT students.
 Students are expected to participate in all class meetings and present project development regularly.
 Attendance at the ACT Lecture Series and other ACT events is expected.
 Project work is related to the student’s evolving thesis project.
-Participation in ACT Studio midterm and final reviews is required.
+Participation in Art, Culture, and Technology Studio & Thesis Colloquium midterm and final reviews is required.